Manfr-edi/E-CoDrive/README.md

 E-CoDrive is a co-simulation framework for energy-aware scenario-based testing of autonomous electric vehicles.
 It generates and executes reproducible urban driving scenarios in which traffic conditions, route choices, vehicle configuration, and battery models can expose energy-critical behaviors such as stop-and-go consumption, regenerative braking, and premature battery depletion.

 The framework integrates SUMO traffic generation, CARLA high-fidelity simulation, and an optional Autoware Mini autonomous driving stack through a unified orchestration layer with a shared simulation timeline.
-A Streamlit dashboard guides scenario generation, co-simulation launch, vehicle configuration, and energy monitoring for both SUMO-managed and Autoware-based ego-vehicle workflows.
+A Streamlit dashboard guides scenario generation, co-simulation launch, vehicle configuration, and energy-output plotting for both SUMO-managed and Autoware-based ego-vehicle workflows.

 ## 🧪 Tested System and Environment